JGCRI/CEDS/README.md

 We are working on a major CEDS data update that will extend the time series to 2018, update historical assumptions where necessary, and will include gridded emissions.

+Users should use the most recent version of this repository, which will include maintenance updates to address documentation or usability issues.
+New releases that change emissions data will be noted here and in the [release notes](https://github.com/JGCRI/CEDS/wiki/Release-Notes).
 ***

-Documentation of CEDS assumptions and system operation, including a user guide, are available at the [CEDS project wiki](https://github.com/JGCRI/CEDS/wiki) and in the journal paper listed below.
+Documentation of CEDS assumptions and system operation, including a user guide, are available at the [CEDS project wiki](https://github.com/JGCRI/CEDS/wiki) and in the [journal paper](https://www.geosci-model-dev.net/11/369/2018/gmd-11-369-2018.html) noted below.

 Current issues with the data or system are documented in the [CEDS Issues](https://github.com/JGCRI/CEDS/issues) system in this GitHub repository.
 Users can submit issues using this system.
 These can include anomalies found in either the aggregate or gridded emissions data.
 Please use an appropriate tag for any submitted issues.
 Note that by default only unresolved issues are shown.
 All issues, including resolved issues, can be viewed by removing the "is:open" filter. *Issues relevant for CMIP6 data releases are tagged with a “CMIP6” label (note that issues will be closed when resolved in subsequent CEDS data releases.)*